aatong/aatong.github.io/README.md

 # Experience
 ## TERADATA
 ### Devops/Vantage Cloud 2021 - Present
 - Designed and developed scalable Kubernetes microservices in Golang to query Teradata Databases via REST APIs, improving query throughput by using golang streams.
-This is used across all Vantage Cloud customer accounts.
+This service is used by all Vantage Cloud customers.
 - Automated the configuration, installation, and upgrade of systemd services using Python scripts
 - Developed and maintained CI/CD pipelines using GitHub workflows to automate testing, packaging RPMs, and deployment of artifacts, ensuring 100% build success.
 - Built AWS Chalice applications to capture product statistics for Vantage Cloud, improving visibility and operational metrics across customer accounts.